 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copay, or deductible for members eligible for this preventive screening.

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: \$20 copay for each Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Medicare-covered acupuncture treatment through an American For the purpose of this benefit, chronic low back pain is defined as: Specialty Health (ASH) provider. • Lasting 12 weeks or longer; 1 • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: \$20 copay for each Medicare-covered acupuncture visit through an American Specialty Health (ASH) provider.
+Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with programmy. • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
-Acupuncture - supplemental Must use an American Specialty Health (ASH) provider. \$20 copay for each treatment.
-Treatments are limited to 20 per year.
-Ambulance services • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are \$250 copay for Medicare- covered ambulance benefits. furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-This copay applies to each one-way trip. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Prior authorization may be required for non-emergent transportation by ambulance.
+No more than 20 acupuncture treatments may be administered annually for Medicare-covered chronic low back pain.